-4.11.1 In terms of soils, Policy 5 states that where development on peatland or carbon rich soils or priority peatland habitat is proposed, a detailed Site-specific assessment is required to identify baseline, likely effects and net effects.
+In terms of soils, Policy 5 states that where development on peatland or carbon rich soils or priority peatland habitat is proposed, a detailed site-specific assessment is required to identify baseline, likely effects and net effects.
 The policy intent is to protect carbon rich soils, restore peatlands and minimise disturbance to soils from development.
 This is very similar to the policy position that was in SPP; however, a key difference is that essential infrastructure with a specific locational need is a type of development expressly envisaged to be acceptable in principle on peatlands (Paragraph c).

-- 4.11.2 Chapter 12 of the EA assesses the potential impacts of the Proposed Development on Hydrology and Hydrogeology and concludes that with mitigation no significant adverse effects arise. - 4.11.3 A Peat Management Plan (PMP) has been prepared and is submitted as part of the application package. - 4.11.4 As explained above with regard to NPF4 Policy 11, the Applicant has proposed an appropriate design, mitigation and restoration approach to protect resources and therefore, the Proposed Development is considered to be in accordance with Policy 5.
+- 4.11.2 Chapter 9 of the EIA Report assesses the potential impacts of the Proposed Development on geology, hydrogeology and peat and concludes that with mitigation no significant residual effects arise. - 4.11.3 As explained above with regard to NPF4 Policy 11, the Applicant has proposed an appropriate design, mitigation and restoration approach to protect resources, and no significant effects are predicted. - 4.11.4 The Proposed Development is considered to be in accordance with Policy 5.